clugston-joshua/clugston-joshua.github.io/_posts/2026-02-27-Transmission-Expansion-Planning-Problem.md

 With regard to generation, all generators are assumed to be committed, however, start-up, shutdown, and no-load costs are not considered.
 For new transmission lines, each new line is assumed to be installed parallel to existing transmission lines, with each of new line considered having similar parameters as the lines they are parallel to.
 In particular, for each line $k\in\mathcal{E}^{\nu}$, the susceptance on line $k$, $B_{k}$, is assumed to be equal to the line in which it runs parallel to.
 Moreover, from this construction, candidate lines should have the same sending bus, $s$, and receiving bus, $r$, as the lines they are parallel to.
 Two types of candidate lines are to possibly be installed: lines with 230 kV rating and lines with 138 kV rating.
 Newly installed lines with 230 kV rating will incur a cost of \$900,000 per mile installed, whereas newly installed lines with 138 kV rating will contribute a cost of \$400,000 per mile installed.
 On the other hand, transformers are assumed to have infinite rating and do not require upgrading over the system's lifetime.
 In total, data is comprised of 229 lines overall, with 109 being new lines in the modified data for potential installation.

 For $k \in\mathcal{E}^{\nu}$, $C_{k}^{\text{newline}}$ is obtained by multiplying the length of the in which $k$ is parallel to by the cost of installation of the new line, based on the line rating distinction previously described.
 Moreover, IEEE-RTS-96, as provided by {% cite %}.
-The load on each bus is using the standard apparent power equation
+The load on each bus is using the apparent power equation

+$$
 \begin{equation}
   S = \sqrt{P^{2} + Q^{2}},
 \end{equation}
+$$

 where real power $P$ is in MW and reactive power $Q$ is in MVAR.
-Additionally, the continous rating of each new line, as described in the model by $F_{k}$ for $k\in\mathcal{E}^{\nu}, was obtained by multplying the load on each bus connected by three (?) to get three times the MVA, (?).
+Additionally, the continous rating of each new line, as described in the model by $F_{k}$ for $k\in\mathcal{E}^{\nu}$, was obtained by multplying the load on each bus connected by three (?) to get three times the MVA, (?).
 In doing this, new amapacitied were calculated to determine if zero, one, or two lines were required to cover the new demand.
 After increasing demand by three-fold, 198 new generators were considered to meet the expected future demand.
-Finally, the (?) equation
+Finally, susceptance was calculated using the reactance value of $X_{k}>0$ for each line $k\in\mathcal{E}^{\nu}\sqcup \mathcal{E}^{\epsilon}$ using

+$$
 \begin{equation}
-  B_{k} = \frac{1}{X_{k}}
+  B_{k} = \frac{1}{X_{k}}.
 \end{equation}

-for susceptance was calculated using the reactance value of $X_{k}$ for each line $k\in\mathcal{E}^{\nu}\sqcup \mathcal{E}^{\epsilon}$.
+$$

 The model provided in (1)-(10) was solved using Julia's JuMP with HiGHS initially, and with CPLEX later for comparison.
-A preference for HiGHS is taking in here over comparable solvers such as CPLEX or Gurobi, asthe former is readily available without the necessity of licensing, which may not be easily procured outside of academic institutions, or instutitions which have funding available for said licensing.
+A preference for HiGHS is taking over comparable MILP solvers such as CPLEX or Gurobi, as the former is readily available without the necessity of licensing, which may not be easily procured outside of academic institutions, or instutitions which have funding available for said licensing.
 Using an open-source, freely-available solver therefore allows a broader audence to reproduce the following results without restriction.
-With this being stated, however, an interesting comparison considers the the effective of each solver as a means of ascertaining an understanding of which performs best in the context of this model.
+With this being stated, however, an interesting and potentially insightful comparison considers the effectiveness of each solver as a means of ascertaining an understanding of which performs best in the context of this model and data instance.
 This comparison is breifly made in what follows, with the primarily focus in any case remaining with the result obtained from HiGHS due to the aforementioned reasons just provided.

 ## Numerical Experiments